A key component of the Indianapolis Zoo's conservation mission is to

 Since 2008, the Indianapolis Zoo has been a 100 percent green user of electricity through Indianapolis Power & Light Company's Green Power option.
 Green power is an option provided to the Zoo by IPL that helps support the development of renewable energy sources, like wind facilities and biomass/landfill gas facilities, which eventually help reduce our reliance on fossil-fueled power.

 In 2011, Indiana Senator Richard Lugar named the Zoo a "Lugar Energy Patriot," to recognize ongoing fiscally responsible energy conservation efforts.
 Since then the Zoo has continued to plan, research and take concrete action steps to be conscious of saving both energy and money.
-For example, the Zoo's team realigned the Dolphin Pavilion water management system which resulted in a water savings of 4.5 million gallons annually.
+For example, the Zoo's team realigned the St. Vincent Dolphin Pavilion water management system which resulted in a water savings of 4.5 million gallons annually.

 Indianapolis Prize Conservation Partner

 IPL also works alongside the Zoo in putting on the Indianapolis Prize Gala — a celebration of the world's leading animal conservationists — to purchase carbon offsets in an amount sufficient to balance those associated with the event.
 The carbon offsets are verified by an accredited third party and are from projects including renewable energy facilities (wind farms), and methane or landfill gas capture.
 These projects reduce greenhouse gas emissions by displacing fossil-fueled power from traditional coal-fired generating facilities. [close]

 In partnership with Cummins Inc, the Zoo began implementing a biodiesel initiative in 2015 to continue its conservation mission.
 Since then, the Zoo has started to convert used oil from the cafes to help fuel several vehicles used throughout grounds.